TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 The bib commands will notice changes and rebuild any dependent files as needed.
 So you might see more things running than what you've seen before.
-The 'Env-Var' column shows the variable for the File-Dir.
+The "Env-Var" column shows the variable for the File-Dir.
 The Cmd column shows the command or commands that create or use the File-Dir.